Rina Zaripova: "Şimbä" section

 The section of the newspaper "Şimbä" ("Saturday") was dedicated to various outstanding personalities of the TASSR, there were often published songs by famous composers with notes at the request of readers.
 Due to the fact that readers often asked for publications of songs by Sara Sadıyqova, Rina Zaripova had to see her regularly from time to time, which later brought them closer and made friends.

 Books

 In 1982, the Tatar Book Publishers released the first book by Rina Zaripova, "Ğailä cılısı", or "Family warmth", which was composed of her articles based on letters from readers of different years.
 The book reveals different social problems, which are closely related to the topic of the family; each section of it ends with the author's conclusion.

 In 1980-1990s, Rina Zaripova's essays were published in various collections of articles.
 Among them, there is a book "Täwbä", or "Repentance" compiled by Rina Zaripova and Yäzilä Abudkadyrova, published in 1991 by the Tatar Book Publishers.

 Family

 Her husband, Zahit Sadrislam ulı Zarifov, was a senior teacher, an engineer in Kazan National Research Technological University for a long time.
 They are parents of 4 children.

+Her grandson, Farhad Bakhtiiari, is a composer, musicologist, and teacher.